 All employees participate in the daily inspection process.
 Each attraction is carefully checked prior to daily opening.
 Written reports document the inspections.
 Operations employees and their supervisors constantly check the equipment throughout the day.

 In 2004, the Thomas Carnival was evaluated by the OABA Quality Assessment Team and met the rigorous standards required for entry into the prestigious Circle of Excellence.
-Recertification is required every two years.
-After evaluation in 2006, Thomas Carnival maintained membership in the Circle of Excellence.
+Recertification is required every two years, and we maintain it to this day.

 The Thomas Carnival was founded in 1928 by Art B. Thomas in Lennox, South Dakota.
 The Thomas Carnival has been owned and operated by the members of the Thomas family continuously since then.
 Presently there are fourth generation family members working in the business.
 Since 1928 the Thomas Carnival has been devoted to Art Thomas’ idea of providing clean, safe and wholesome family entertainment for its customers.